 We focus our community investment activity on education and the environment - the fundamental building blocks for the development of communities.
 We aim to allocate around 75% of our donations to these two themes.

-In 2011, HSBC spent US$96.1 million on community investment activities globally.
+In 2012, HSBC spent US$120 million on community investment activities globally.

-Example of Community Investment in the UAE and Middle East
+Example of Community Investment in the UAE and the Middle East:

-HSBC initiated the MENA specific Kids Read program in collaboration with the British Council and the Ministry of Education, to enhance the role of reading in education.
+HSBC initiated the MENA specific Kids Read program in collaboration with the British Council and Ministries of Education, to enhance the role of reading in education.
 We have reached 25,000 students across 13 countries, using the active participation and support of 250 HSBC volunteers.

 The program, launched in 2011, was designed to give as many primary school children as possible the opportunity to read and help awaken their enthusiasm to read by making it enjoyable and accessible.
 Kids Read involves a variety of school activities alongside public activity through community events.